 Deferred tax charge or credit reflects the tax effects of timing differences between accounting income and taxable income for the period.
 The deferred tax charge or credit and the corresponding deferred tax liabilities or assets are recognized using the tax rates that have been enacted or substantively enacted by the balance sheet date.
-Deferred tax assets can be recognized only to the extent there is reasonable certainty that the assets can be realized in future; however, where there is unabsorbed depreciation or carry forward of losses, deferred tax assets are reviewed at each balance sheet date and are written-down or written up to reflect the amount that is reasonably/virtually certain (as the case may be) to be realized.
+Deferred tax assets are recognized only to the extent there is reasonable certainty that the assets can be realized in future; however, where there is unabsorbed depreciation or carry forward of losses, deferred tax assets are recognized only if there is a virtual certainty of realization of such assets.
+Deferred tax assets are reviewed at each balance sheet date and are written-down or written up to reflect the amount that is reasonable/virtually certain (as the case may be) to be realized.

-At each reporting date, the Company reassesses the unrecognized deferred tax assets, if any,
+At each reporting date, the Company reassesses the unrecognized deferred tax assets, if any.

-(q) Borrowing Costs
+(p) Borrowing Costs